Compact Pulse Schedules for High-Fidelity Single-Flux Quantum Qubit Control: Conclusion and Future Work

 \section{Conclusion and Future Work}

 We have demonstrated a simple implementation of a discretized DRAG method for reducing gate errors caused by transitions into non-computational levels in a transmon qubit.
 In the case of the SFQ pulses being delivered to the qubit at four times the qubit's frequency, the method is primarily limited by the phase-shift error induced by the leakage levels, but this limitation is mitigated with a faster external clock.
+Unlike possible alternative approaches for addressing phase errors, such as via SFQ clock frequency detuning \cite{Motzoi2013} or flux-tunable transmons, our method imposes minimal requirements on control electronics and qubit architecture.
 Moreover, due to the construction of the pulse, its hardware encoding is greatly compressible.
 For example, a 22-bit pulse allows us to obtain high-quality single-qubit gates reaching a fidelity greater than 99.99\%.
-For higher effective clock speeds, more-sophisticated ramps could be designed.
+Given the strong relationship between continuous DRAG pulses and SFQ sequences, we fully anticipate that more-sophisticated continuous methods seen in the literature, for example in Refs. \cite{Gambetta2011, Vezvaee2023}, could be translated to further improve the SFQ schemes in a hardware efficient manner.
+We further expect utilizing higher effective clock speeds could result in the design of more sophisticated ramps.
 Furthermore, hardware storage overheads could be potentially reduced by ramp sharing between different gates and qubits.
 The simplicity of the pulse encoding could make our scheme compatible with a closed-loop optimization where a subset of optimized pulses would be further calibrated directly on the hardware.
-We additionally anticipate that the method will generalize to other qubit architectures and gates, for example, two-qubit gates~\cite{Jokar2021} controlled with flux pulses~\cite{Caldwell2018} or with couplers~\cite{Moskalenko2022}.
+We additionally anticipate that the method will generalize to other qubit architectures and gates, for example, two-qubit gates~\cite{torosov2024optimization,Jokar2021} controlled with flux pulses~\cite{Caldwell2018} or with couplers~\cite{Moskalenko2022}.
 The simplicity of our scheme allows us to move a step closer towards a vision of a scalable quantum chip controlled using SFQ technology.